-Subsequently, to ensure that the vevs solved from the stationarity conditions are local minima of the scalar potential, we need to construct the following Hessian with respect to the vev parameters:
+Subsequently, to ensure that the vevs obtained by solving the stationarity conditions correspond to local minima of the scalar potential, we construct the Hessian with respect to the VEV parameters:

-and require it to be positive definite.
-In the case of real vacua, the Hessian is then expressed as:
+and we require it to be positive definite.
+For real vacua, the Hessian is given by:

-Finally, after obtaining all possible vevs that satisfy the model conditions, we need to determine for each of these complex vacuum states whether it leads to spontaneous CP violation.
+Finally, after obtaining all possible vevs that satisfy the model conditions, we determine whether each complex vacuum state leads to spontaneous CP violation.